ubhaya/CleanArchitecture.Blazored/README.md

 ## Database
 ### Configuration
-The template is currently configured to use [SQL Server Express LocalDB](https://learn.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb?view=sql-server-ver16) for development and [Azure SQL](https://learn.microsoft.com/en-us/azure/azure-sql/database/sql-database-paas-overview?view=azuresql) once deployed.
-I understand this will be difficult for some developers, and will look other options in the near future.
+The template is currently configured to use [SQL Server Express LocalDB](https://learn.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb?view=sql-server-ver16) for development.

 ### Migrations
 The template uses Entity Framework Core and migrations can be run using the EF Core CLI Tools.
 Install the tools using the following command: